 For each tier, you must set a minimum and maximum percentage of judges that must be in each tier.
 You can also set a tier as the default, as well as specify that a tier should be considered a constraint (usually the next to last tier), or a strike (usually the last tier).
 For example, one possible setup for a 6 tier system would look like this:

-The Part-timers tab is how you configure time blocks that coaches can mark judges as unavailable for.
+The Shifts tab is how you configure time blocks that coaches can mark judges as unavailable for, or that judges can self-register for.
 For example, some tournaments have a large number of judges who can only come on one day of the tournament, so it helps to let coaches mark someone as "Unavailable Friday."

-To create a new time block, add a Name, Fee (if desired), then choose the day of the tournament and a Start/End time for the block.
+To create a new shift, add a Name, Fee (if desired), then choose the day of the tournament and a Start/End time for the block.
 You can choose whether to create a block for each round, one for AM/PM, or one for ecah day, for example.

-Important Note - The name of your time block should be something like "No Round 1" or "Unavailable Sunday."
-Otherwise, people registering will frequently mistake these time blocks for times the judge IS available, rather than times they are NOT, and you will have judges marked as "unavailable" during all time blocks.
+Important Note - The name of your coach-oriented shifts should be something like "No Round 1" or "Unavailable Sunday."
+Otherwise, people registering sometimes mistake these time blocks for times the judge IS available, rather than times they are NOT, and you will have judges marked as "unavailable" during all time blocks.

 The fee you enter will only be levied if the schools total available judging during that time block falls under their commitment.
 For example, if a school owes 2 judges on Friday but only 1 is available, they would be charged the fine for that blocks.
 But if they owed 2 judges and brought 3, only 2 of whom were available on Friday, no fine would be charged.